Chapter 7 Bankruptcy

 Bankruptcy Exemptions: Property You Can Keep

-The good news is that state and federal bankruptcy law protects many kinds of property from being sold off to pay these debts.
+There is good news.
+State and federal bankruptcy law protects many kinds of property from being sold off to pay these debts.
 These protections are called "exemptions" and they include:

 • Certain personal property

-• Wildcard exemptions (a catch-all for a property that doesn't fit into a designated category)
+• Wildcard exemptions (a catch-all for property that doesn't fit into a designated category)

-Most people who file for bankruptcy do not lose any assets in liquidation because so many types of property are considered exempt.
-However, some property cannot be protected from creditors during the bankruptcy process.
-This is known as nonexempt property.
+Most people who file for bankruptcy do not lose any assets in liquidation since many property types are exempt.
+However, some property cannot be protected from creditors during the bankruptcy process, and these can be liquidated.
+This is known as non-exempt property.

 • Expensive musical instruments (unless you are a professional musician)